Primordial black hole dark matter from ultra-slow-roll inflation in Horndeski gravity: Introduction

 An alternative, non-particle candidate for dark matter is provided by primordial black holes (PBHs), which may have formed in the early Universe from the gravitational collapse of enhanced density fluctuations~\cite{Zeldovich:1967lct, Hawking:1971ei, Carr:1974nx}.
 Depending on the epoch of their formation, PBHs can span a very wide mass range, from the Planck scale, i.e. $\sim 10^{5}\,\mathrm{g}$, up to supermassive values of $\mathcal{O}(10^{15}M_\odot)$.
 On the other hand, observational constraints on their abundance arise from a variety of probes, including the Cosmic Microwave Background (CMB), gravitational lensing, gravitational waves, accretion effects and large-scale structure (LSS) formation~\cite{Sasaki:2018dmp,Carr:2020gox, Green:2020jor,Escriva:2022duf}.
 Within certain mass windows, most notably at asteroid and sub-lunar masses, PBHs remain viable candidates that could account for a significant fraction, or even the totality, of the dark matter abundance.

 PBH formation is commonly investigated in the context of inflation, where enhanced curvature perturbations on small scales may re-enter the horizon during radiation domination and collapse gravitationally.
 In order to produce a non-negligible PBH abundance, the curvature power spectrum must be amplified to values of order $\mathcal{O}(10^{-2})$ on scales far smaller than those directly constrained by CMB ans LSS probes.
-Such enhancements may originate from specific features in the inflationary potential, including steps~\cite{Ivanov:1994pa, Inomata:2017vxo}, bumps or dips~\cite{Mishra:2019pzq, Ozsoy:2018flq, Heydari:2023xts}, or from waterfall fields in hybrid inflationary models~\cite{Garcia-Bellido:1996mdl, Clesse:2015wea}.
+Such enhancements may originate from specific features in the inflationary potential, including steps~\cite{Ivanov:1994pa, Inomata:2017vxo}, bumps or dips~\cite{Mishra:2019pzq, Ozsoy:2018flq, Heydari:2023xts}, from waterfall fields in hybrid inflationary models~\cite{Garcia-Bellido:1996mdl, Clesse:2015wea} or even from primordial magnetic fields~\cite{Liang:2025pll, Maiti:2025ijr}.
 Another well-studied mechanism involves a transient phase of ultra-slow-roll (USR) inflation, during which the inflaton experiences additional friction and its velocity decreases rapidly~\cite{Ivanov:1994pa,Tsamis:2003px, Kinney:2005vj, Martin:2012pe}.

 In conventional setups, the extra friction required to trigger the USR phase is typically generated either by an inflection point or a plateau in the inflationary potential~\cite{Garcia-Bellido:2017mdw, Germani:2017bcs, Motohashi:2017kbs}, by non-canonical kinetic terms~\cite{Kamenshchik:2018sig, Papanikolaou:2022did, Heydari:2023rmq} or through explicit modifications of the friction term~\cite{Romano:2016gop, Dimopoulos:2017ged}.
 In this work, we focus on the last possibility, considering USR inflation induced by modified friction of gravitational origin, while remaining within a single-field inflationary framework and avoiding the introduction of sharp features or discontinuities in an otherwise smooth inflationary potential.